-- 7.2 Banks should also submit to the Reserve Bank, Department of Banking Supervision, Central Office as well as the concerned Regional Office of the Reserve Bank under whose jurisdiction the bank's Head Office is situated a quarterly consolidated statement in the format given in FMR 4 covering all cases pertaining to the quarter.
-This may be submitted within 15 days of the end of the quarter to which it relates. - 7.3 Banks which do not have any instances of theft, burglary, dacoity and / or robbery to report during the quarter, may submit a nil report.
+7.2 Banks should also submit to the Reserve Bank, Department of Banking Supervision, Central Fraud Monitoring Cell at Bengaluru as well as the concerned Regional Office of the Reserve Bank/SSM under whose jurisdiction the bank's Head Office is situated a quarterly consolidated statement in the format given in FMR -4 (soft copy) covering all cases pertaining to the quarter.
+This may be submitted within 15 days of the end of the quarter to which it relates.

+7.3 Banks which do not have any instances of theft, burglary, dacoity and / or robbery to report during the quarter, may submit a nil report.